apache/apisix/docs/en/latest/plugins/grpc-transcode.md

 ## Show `grpc-status-details-bin` in response body

-If the gRPC service returns an error, there may be a `grpc-status-details-bin` field in the return header describing the error, which you can decode and display in the return body.
+If the gRPC service returns an error, there may be a `grpc-status-details-bin` field in the response header describing the error, which you can decode and display in the response body.

 Upload the proto file：